fnproject/fdk-java/docs/FnFlowsUserGuide.md

 ```

 In the case where you want to capture these lambdas as variables, you will need
-to use the `CloudThreads.Ser*` types at the point of declaration:
+to use the `Flows.Ser*` types at the point of declaration:

 ```java
       Flows.SerFunction<String,String> fn = String::toUpperCase;